-We are Pat Shewchuk and Marek Colek, Canadian artists based in Toronto Ontario who work collaboratively under the name Tin Can Forest.
-We create sequential art, film and books.
-Our work is inspired by the the forests of Canada, Slavic art, and occult folklore.
+We are Pat Shewchuk and Marek Colek, Canadian artists and publishers who work collaboratively under the name Tin Can Forest and Tin Can Forest Press.

-Our work has been screened and exhibited at festivals and galleries internationally, including the The Edinburgh Art Festival, the Ottawa Animation Festival, The Tokyo International Film Festival, The San Francisco International Film Festival, The Kyoto Manga Museum, and The Walker Art Center in Minneapolis.
+Our work has been screened and exhibited at festivals and galleries internationally, including the Art Gallery of Ontario, The Edinburgh Art Festival, the Ottawa Animation Festival, The Tokyo International Film Festival, The San Francisco International Film Festival, The Kyoto Manga Museum, and The Walker Art Center in Minneapolis.

-Lawren Harris’s Dream” was part of the The Idea of North: The Paintings of Lawren Harris exhibition at the Art Gallery of Ontario, curated by Steve Martin and Andrew Hunter.
+Lawren Harris’s Dream” was exhibited as part of “The Idea of North: The Paintings of Lawren Harris” exhibition at the Art Gallery of Ontario in 2016.